 - Resubmit the SSA-44 form.
 If possible, put the form to the attention to the person/department you discussed this with.

 Your mileage may vary.
 We will update this post as warranted.

-If you have an IRMAA question that we didn’t answer, please let us know.
+If you have an IRMAA question that we didn’t answer, please email us and let us know.